Norman Bentwich: Hebrew University

 From 1932 to 1951 Bentwich served as the Chair of International Relations at the Hebrew University of Jerusalem.
 His first lecture, on "Jerusalem, City of Peace", was disrupted by Jewish students who considered him too conciliatory towards the Arabs.
 Several of the ringleaders, one of them Avraham Stern, were suspended.
 Bentwich was a disciple of Zionist thinker Ahad Ha'am, and wrote a book, Ahad Ha'am and His Philosophy, in 1927.
 He was one of the Jewish members of Palestine Administration who in 1929 joined Brit Shalom, a society founded to find rapprochement between Jews and Arabs in Palestine.

 Later

-He was later President of the Jewish Historical Society of England.
+He was later president of the Jewish Historical Society of England.

 Kindertransport

-In November 1938, the British Government decided to let Jewish children under the age of 17 from Nazi countries enter the United Kingdom for a temporary stay.
+In November 1938, the Government of the United Kingdom decided to let Jewish children under the age of 17 from Nazi countries enter the United Kingdom for a temporary stay.
 Various organisations started working together in the Refugee Children's Movement (RCM) to take care of these children.
 Bentwich took part and was sent to Holland to set up help for Jewish refugee children.